 Upcoming projects include a mixed septet commission from the Royal Academy of Music, to mark Eleanor Alberga’s residency in June 2021.
 In addition to this, Stephen is involved with three collaborative projects with a mix of students and alumni from the Royal Academy of Music and Royal Birmingham Conservatoire.

-Stephen interacted with music from an early age, beginning to learn the violin from the age of five.
-The trombone soon followed and the piano thereafter as Stephen had achieved grade 8 in all three by 2016.
-From 2015 to 2018, Stephen studied Music at the University of York, where he worked on a number of creative projects under the tutelage of Prof. Roger Marsh and Prof. Thomas Simaku.
+Stephen interacted with music from an early age, beginning to learn the violin from the age of five, the trombone soon followed and the piano thereafter.
+From 2015 to 2018, Stephen studied Music at the University of York, where he worked on several creative projects under the tutelage of Prof. Roger Marsh and Prof. Thomas Simaku.

-Since graduating with a BA (hons) degree in July of 2018, Stephen has returned to further study in September 2019 and is currently completing his master’s in composition at the Royal Academy of Music studying with Prof. David Sawer as well as receiving additional tuition from; Hans Abrahamsen, Mark-Anthony Turnage, Elaine Gould, Philip Cashian, Tansy Davies, Edmund Finnis and Christopher Austin.
+After graduating with a BA (Hons) degree in July of 2018, Stephen is currently completing his master’s in composition at the Royal Academy of Music studying with Prof. David Sawer as well as receiving additional tuition from; Hans Abrahamsen, Mark-Anthony Turnage, Elaine Gould, Philip Cashian, Tansy Davies, Edmund Finnis and Christopher Austin.
 In April 2021, Stephen enrolled in the LRAM course to gain a licentiate of the Royal Academy of Music in Education, as he looks to broaden his musical practice.